zachahn/munge/guides/01-getting-started.md

 markdown formatting doesn't work yet.

 There are two ways we can format items, an automatic way and a manual way.
-The automatic way provides the item to [Tilt][], which maps extensions to the appropriate formatter.
+The automatic way provides the item to [Tilt][tilt], which maps extensions to the appropriate formatter.

 ```ruby